mazhar266/mazhar266/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Pounce Technology Oy as Senior Software Engineer
+- 🔭 I’m currently working in atB Lab as CTO
 - 🌱 I’m currently learning High Scalable Architectures
 - 🤔 I’m looking for help with Software Architectures
 - 💬 Ask me about business ideas and technical architectures